sargeschultz11/Azure-Runbooks/README.md

-├── Report-DevicesWithApp/          # Find devices with specific applications ├── Alert-DeviceSyncReminder/       # Send reminders for devices needing sync ├── Update-AutopilotDeviceGroupTags/ # Sync Autopilot group tags with Intune categories └── [future runbooks]/              # More solutions will be added
+├── Report-DevicesWithApp/          # Find devices with specific applications ├── Alert-DeviceSyncReminder/       # Send reminders for devices needing sync ├── Update-AutopilotDeviceGroupTags/ # Sync Autopilot group tags with Intune categories ├── Alert-IntuneAppleTokenMonitor/  # Monitor Apple token expirations ├── Report-UserManagers/            # Generate reports of users and their managers ├── Report-MissingSecurityUpdates/  # Report on devices missing security updates └── [future runbooks]/              # More solutions will be added
 ```